UMESHU SAKE LABEL

 Niizawa approached us to design the label to go onto their Umeshu Sake in the UK sold through Bibendum Wine.

-The final label creative depicts the two pine trees that survived through the disaster on the hillside in Miyagi.
-The living monument of Tulip flowers spell out 'North-Eastern Japan' in tribute to those who lost their lives and loved ones in the earthquake.
+The final label creative depicts the lone surviving pine tree (of 70,000 trees) that miraculously survived the disaster on the hillside in Miyagi.
+The living monument of tulip flowers spell out 'North-Eastern Japan' in tribute to those who lost their lives and loved ones in the earthquake.